 Following well-defined guidelines for HVAC services for food plants is critical.

 Only properly qualified technicians, fully knowledgeable of food safety requirements, should be involved in the design, installation and maintenance of your HVAC systems.
-Experts from North Town Mechanical Services in Chicagoland are certified in the technical aspects of commercial and industrial heating, cooling and ventilation and are licensed to handle HVAC services for food plants.
+Experts from General Mechanical in Chicagoland are certified in the technical aspects of commercial and industrial heating, cooling and ventilation and are licensed to handle HVAC services for food plants.

 Food Processing HVAC Ventilation and Safety

 Keeping processing rooms properly cooled and clean is a fundamental requirement for food production.
 HVAC systems are Critical Control Points in the management of food processing plants and must be kept within guidelines to eliminate airborne pathogens, allergens and other potentially harmful components.
 Colder temperatures reduce the growth of bacteria, so properly maintaining and controlling your system is a base requirement.